drtyhlpr/rpi23-gen-image/README.md

 Set the desired Debian release architecture.

 ##### `HOSTNAME`="rpi$RPI_MODEL-$RELEASE"
-Set system host name.
-It's recommended that the host name is unique in the corresponding subnet.
+Set system hostname.
+It's recommended that the hostname is unique in the corresponding subnet.

 ##### `PASSWORD`="raspberry"
 Set system `root` password.
 It's **STRONGLY** recommended that you choose a custom password.